lastingParadox/ff-site/archive-to-markdown/md/ff2/16-barrier-to-entria.md

 **Jelsafan0** _(03-Sep-18 04:04 PM)_

-> I’m not certain I would be much help, though...
+> I'm not certain I would be much help, though...

 _Iris twists her shoe in the ground._